 After much trial and tribulation, with dozens of batches of eggs, over several weeks, I can assure you that this tutorial will teach you how to make the perfect hard boiled egg.
 And now my boys have this knowledge as well.

-- Use a medium sized pot (I use this 4-quart pan from All-Clad )
+- Use a medium sized pot (I use this 4 quart pan )

 - Add 3 inches of water to the pot and bring to a boil